Skip to main content

 Excellence in Community Engagement Awards

-The Excellence in Social Action Award is presented by the CCE to recognize a student or student group who have used innovation, creativity, partnerships and passion to make a change in our community.
-Social action impact is determined by demonstration of one or more of the following:
+The Excellence in Social Action Award recognizes a student or student group who have used innovation, creativity, partnerships and passion to make a change in our community.

 • Service - Supported the increased participation in volunteer service or dedicated time and support for disaster relief